david-walters/Milestone-2/README.md

 ### How-to-play Page

 The how-to-play page had to be what it says on the tin — literally telling someone how to play so that the user is confident with what they see.
 This had to be updated now and again throughout building the website as I only had an idea in the beginning of what I wanted to build.
-I used the same colour scheme and HTML structure for the container except that I used 10 0f the 12 collumns in boostrap as this container required a lot more written content.
+I used the same colour scheme and HTML structure for the container except that I used 10 of the 12 collumns in boostrap as this container required a lot more written content.

 ### Question Containers

 The question containers have only what was required and no more as it is going to be repetative and just simply prompting the user for the answer to the question "who does the poo belong to?"
-So the main thing I needed was a clear image to the question (first thing to be seen), the repeated question underneath (who does the poo belong to?), and then below that; 4 clear options to choose from (only one being the correct answer), and one other essentional componant for the quiz is the next button which appears underneath the answers only after an answer has been selected.
+So the main thing I needed was a clear image to the question (first thing to be seen), the repeated question underneath (who does the poo belong to?), and then below that; 4 clear options to choose from (only one being the correct answer), and one other essential componant for the quiz is the next button which appears underneath the answers only after an answer has been selected.
 So the user has the choice to analyze the correct answer and to see the animal image that appears after answering before moving on to the next question.

 ### Question and Answer Images